2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-As mentioned earlier, **these flyers can be placed almost anywhere**: on a shared desk at your workplace, on a table during a family meal, at a community library, etc.
+As mentioned earlier, **these flyers can be placed almost anywhere**: on a shared desk at your workplace, on a table during a family meal, or at a community library, among other locations.

-In France and some other countries, there are also **"book boxes "**.
+In France and some other countries, there are also **"book boxes"**.

-Usually made of wood, these boxes freely accommodate books to be given as gifts.
-Therefore, one possibility might be to **leave a flyer there; or even better: a book!**
+Usually made of wood, these boxes are designed to accommodate books as gifts freely.
+Therefore, one possibility might be to **leave a flyer there, or even better, a book!**

 ![image](assets/fr/chapter27/43.webp)